darobin/svgboilerplate/README.md

 This is a very early, alpha, untested version.
 It has all sorts of horrible flaws and will probably catch fire if you pet it wrong.
 Don't feed the <tspan> elements.

+This is work in progress, it probably doesn't do all that it says on the tin.
+It hasn't been tested with all the relevant platforms.

 ## License:

 External components: